 Alexander has covered numerous breaking news events, including anchoring live coverage of the "Miracle on the Hudson" and the "Tragedy at Virginia Tech."
 In 2010, he reported on the international controversy surrounding Wikileaks and its founder, Julian Assange.
 In addition to his news responsibilities, Alexander has also served as an NBC Sports host and has covered the 2008 Beijing Olympic Games, the 2010 Vancouver Olympic Games and the 2016 Rio Olympics Games.

-He regularly reports on the deeply personal story of his sister Rebecca, who has Usher Syndrome, type III — a rare genetic disorder robbing her of her vision and her hearing.
+He regularly reports on the deeply personal story of his sister Rebecca, who has Usher syndrome, type III, a rare genetic disorder that impairs vision and hearing.

-Before NBC News, Alexander worked as the lead reporter and substitute evening anchor at KCPQ-TV in Seattle, Washington.
-During the 2000 presidential campaign and election, Alexander interviewed former President George W. Bush, former Vice President Al Gore and Sen. John McCain.
+Before NBC News, Alexander worked as the lead reporter and substitute evening anchor at KCPQ-TV in Seattle.
+During the 2000 presidential campaign and election, Alexander interviewed President George W. Bush, Vice President Al Gore and Sen. John McCain.
 Prior to KCPQ-TV, Alexander worked at KHQ-TV in Spokane, Washington, and WKYT-TV in Lexington, Kentucky.

 A recipient of the prestigious Edward R. Murrow Award, Alexander has also been recognized by the Associated Press, the Radio-Television News Directors Association and the Society of Professional Journalists.